mykeblack/mykeblack/README.md

 Welcome to my repository.
 It's been a bit of a while since I updated it last because, you know, life and work and all that stuff gets in the way.
 Anyway, I will be publishing code to my repo more regularly from now on.

 🔭 I’m currently working on ...
-mykeblack.com website v5 - yes its been 7 years since I last updated it so it's long overdue a makeover! also some games - Captain Blackstar that is nearly done, and Eskape, which I'm just doing the pre-production phase - generating hte GDD. and if I get time, I am also planning on cleaning up my study.
+I've just finished my new website, built in react and nodejs.
+The repo is currently private on this github but I might make it public if anyone wants to look at it. also some games - Captain Blackstar that is nearly done, and Eskape, which I'm just doing the pre-production phase - generating the GDD. and if I get time, I am also planning on cleaning up my study.

 💬 Ask me about ...